 6. Continual improvement

 Continual improvement is important in developing a competitive advantage and also in meeting stakeholder expectations.
-Toyota’s model for continual improvement places a high emphasis on employee participation, eliminating waste and reducing bureaucracy.
+Toyota’s model for continual improvement places a high emphasis on employee participation, eliminating waste, and reducing bureaucracy.
 These factors increase innovation and reduce costs, which ultimately flow to the consumer.

 7. Decision-making based on facts

 Communication is an often overlooked yet vitally important part of any successful company.
 It plays a key role in clarifying expectations while also increasing employee morale and motivation.
-It also increases collaboration and innovation between previously separate departments in a single company.
+Communication also increases collaboration and innovation between previously separate departments in a single company.

 - The TQM framework is an approach to long-term success by increasing customer satisfaction through the reduction or elimination of errors.

-- At its core, the TQM framework emphasizes a total commitment to long term change through a cohesive and collaborative approach to employee problem-solving.
+- At its core, the TQM framework emphasizes a total commitment to long-term change through a cohesive and collaborative approach to employee problem-solving.